WallarooLabs/wally/examples/python/celsius/README.md

 ## Reading the Output

-The output is binary data, formatted as a 4-byte message length header, followed by a 4 byte 32-bit floating point value.

-You can read it with the following code stub:
+The output data will be in the file that `nc` is writing to in shell 1.
+You can read the output data with the following code:

 ```python
 import struct